 The need for these medical professionals is on the rise—especially now with coronavirus worldwide.
 Employment of registered nurses (RNs) is expected to grow by 15% from 2016 to 2026, and the American Nurses Association predicts that 1.1 million new nursing jobs will be required by 2022.

 If you own or manage a rental property near a hospital, travel nurses may prove to be an advantageous target renter.
-To learn more about renting more to these professionals, read this guide in full, or click one of the following links to jump to a new section:
+To learn more about renting more to these professionals, read this guide.

 No matter how professional or how financially-solid a traveling nurse may appear, it’s important to protect your rental property by running a quick online background check.
 SmartMove® has been used by millions of landlords to learn more about an applicant’s credit report, criminal background and eviction risk.